 “Susan,” I concluded, “the most important thing we can do now is make sure that you will always be safe and protected during your years at school.
 I am able and happy to be here for you.
 And I also think an important part of beginning the school year is to continue with professional counseling, as you participated in back home.
 Can I have your permission to call over to Student Health Services for a confidential introductory meeting?”
 Susan agreed, and they walked over to meet with a mental health professional.

-What I had encountered on campus over two decades ago, albeit B”H resolved in a positive direction, has grown to crisis proportions without a solution in sight.
-The New York Times reported this week,
+What I had encountered on campus over two decades ago, albeit B”H resolved in a positive direction, has grown to today’s proportions without a solution in sight.
+Already five years ago, the New York Times reported that suicide had become a national health crisis:

 “Suicide is now the 10th leading cause of death in the United States… After decades of research, effective prevention strategies are lacking.
 It remains difficult, perhaps impossible, to predict who will commit suicide, and the phenomenon is extremely difficult for researchers to study.